How to Install Wall Cabinets

 Time Required: Over 1 day

 Installing new wall cabinets in your kitchen is an advanced project, but following these steps can save you the cost of hiring a professional.
 This guide reviews how to install wall cabinets and give your kitchen a makeover.
+Keep in mind, it's easier to install upper cabinets prior to installing the base cabinets.

-- Drill and countersink two holes in each of the mounting rails inside the cabinet and drive 2 1⁄2-inch cabinet screws through the holes.
+- Drill and countersink two holes in each of the mounting rails inside the cabinet and drive 2 1/2-inch cabinet screws through the holes.

 - Check to make sure the cabinet is level front to back as well as side to side.